SEARCH

 • Slice or cut as needed to allow specimens to lay flat.

-• Place each item individually between sheets of absorbent paper.
+• Place each item individually between sheets of absorbent paper or fabric.

 Notes